The Fourth Wall of Content

-When my book came out last year, intranet expert Martin White wrote a great review of it.
+When my first book came out last year, intranet expert Martin White wrote a great review of it.
 Martin and I had met a couple of time over the years, and we exchanged some emails about it.
 Martin said there needed to be a chapter on intranets.
 What followed was a discussion about whether intranets were “web content management” in the traditional form.

 I made this case:

 With [SharePoint, and ECM in general], there’s very little “hidden.”
 With something like Episerver or Drupal, you have an admin/editorial side, and then a public side, and the latter is a very disguised version of the former.
 Put another way, you have admins/editors, and you have visitors/consumers, and the two are not meant to share the same view.

 With SP, intranets, and ECM, you really have differing gradients of the same class: “user.”
 You have users only consume, and users that are allowed to also contribute, and users that are allowed edit and create content.
 The views are largely the same, and vary simply by degrees and permissions.

 For instance, a particular document library in an ECM system might look the roughly same for everyone, some users just have a few more links and options than others.
 There’s little need or desire to “project” the library as something completely different, visually and functionally.
 Whereas with a public website, the raw document library would be the administrative view, and it would be viewed by the public through a facade that made it look like something not resembling a document library at all.